GuidanceMantras/GuidanceMantras/README.md

 ### Lending
 - Never lend money to anyone such as relatives, friends, strangers and colleagues without any document or collateral

+### Making Money
+- Making money is a skills
+- Making money needs efforts and money as well
+- Making money needs your time or your money or some times both money and time

 ## Study